hamiltonkibbe/stocks/README.rst

 Analysis Tools
 --------------
-Common indicator calculationrs as wella as Machine-learning predictors
+Common indicator calculations as well as Machine-learning predictors